Woman wearing an "Umurage" t-shirt sets up a computer while working in front of an event crowd.

 Read More

 PMC’s initial season of Umurage in Rwanda was so popular that a rebroadcast was a given.
 Forty-nine percent of listeners to the original broadcast reported that they had talked to a spouse or partner about family planning and 39% said they followed advice about family planning.
 Listeners were 1.5 times more likely than non-listeners to cite population growth as the primary cause of environmental degradation and loss of gorilla habitat.
-Numerous other indicators tell similar stories, like listeners being 2.7 times more likely than non-listeners to want to know their HIV status.
+Numerous other indicators told similar stories, like listeners being 2.7 times more likely than non-listeners to want to know their HIV status.
 PMC-Rwanda has since broadcast three follow-on seasons in Kinyarwanda, one of Rwandan’s official languages, only expanding impact.

 Beyond the broadcast, Umurage content is available on YouTube.
 During broadcast, Umurage had with accompanying digital components on Facebook, Twitter, Instagram, and WhatsApp.
 PMC-Rwanda also hosted large in-person celebrations and smaller listener groups to promote the series and open dialogues.